MAMDANI’S ILL-ADVISED PLAN FOR NYC’S HOMELESS

 Despite its years of provocations, the US was ill-prepared for an attack.
 In addition, we had failed to confront the Japanese directly earlier when they could have been dealt with more easily.
 So, instead of fighting a small war in the 1930s we ended up fighting a world war just a few years later.

 One could argue that there were strong parallels between then and our more recent history with respect to various terrorist groups operating in the Middle East and elsewhere.
-Once again, we have failed to deal with these problems when they were manageable; once again most of the country has been very reluctant to get involved in “other people’s problems (Afghanistan, Syria and Iraq);” and, we are now embroiled in the more costly aftermath (conflicts, refugees, and a likely nuclear-capable Iranian).
+Once again, we failed to deal with these problems when they were manageable; once again most of the country was very reluctant to get involved in “other people’s problems (Afghanistan, Syria, Iran and Iraq);” and, once again we became embroiled in the more costly aftermath (terrorist attacks, refugees, and an insane open borders immigration policy the aftereffects of which persist to this day).
 History, when ignored, does tend to repeat itself.

 CONCLUSION